Director of Choral StudiesAssistant Professor of Music

 The versatile conductor Mark Shapiro enjoys working with orchestras, opera companies and choruses.
 A four-time ASCAP award winner for adventurous programming, Dr. Shapiro is one of a handful of conductors in the United States to have won these coveted awards, including the Alice Parker Award, as the leader of more than one organization.

-Dr. Shapiro is Artistic Director of Cantori New York and Music Director of the Saint Cecilia Chorus in New York, which performs twice annually in Carnegie Hall.
+Dr. Shapiro is Artistic Director of Cantori New York; Music Director of the Cecilia Chorus and Orchestra of New York, which performs twice annually in Carnegie Hall; and Music Director of the Prince Edward Island Symphony.
 For twenty years he was Artistic Director of the Monmouth Civic Chorus in New Jersey.
-Dr. Shapiro’s credits as an instrumental and opera conductor include American Opera Projects at Zankel Hall and the Rubin Museum; Underworld Opera; Works&Process at the Guggenheim Museum; The Actors Studio; Opera Company of Middlebury; the Center for Contemporary Opera; the Banff Centre; and PBS, where he conducted the soundtrack for Ric Burns' special on New York City.
+Dr. Shapiro’s additional credits as an instrumental and opera conductor include appearances with Juilliard Opera at the Juilliard School; American Opera Projects at Zankel Hall and the Rubin Museum; Underworld Opera; Works&Process at the Guggenheim Museum; The Actors Studio; Opera Company of Middlebury; Mannes Opera at Mannes College the New School for Music; the Center for Contemporary Opera; the Banff Centre; and PBS, where he conducted the soundtrack for Ric Burns' special on New York City.
 Dr. Shapiro has worked extensively in France and also has conducted in Singapore and Brunei.
-He has collaborated with outstanding artists including Metropolitan Opera singers Harolyn Blackwell, Sasha Cooke, Barbara Dever and Angela Meade, and Tony-Award winners Victoria Clark and Maryann Plunkett.
+He has collaborated with outstanding artists including Metropolitan Opera singers Harolyn Blackwell, Sasha Cooke, Barbara Dever and Angela Meade, new music specialists Makoto Nakura and Nadia Sirota, and Tony-Award winners Victoria Clark and Maryann Plunkett.